24 Interesting Eye Facts

 - Men are eight times more likely to be colour blind than women.

-- The retina uses different cells to detect just three colours, red, blue and green It then mixes these and sends signals to the brain, which interprets them as all the other colours of the rainbow.
+- The retina uses different cells to detect just three colours, red, blue and green, it then mixes these and sends signals to the brain, which interprets them as all the full colour range .

 - Roughly 17% of the eye is visible; the rest is hidden within the eye socket.